-Your responsibility to look after their basic needs.
-Even if you are in a relationship that is not ideal.
+Your responsibility is to look after their basic needs.
+Even if your situation is not ideal.
 Looking after your child’s basic needs is a must.
 Their happiness will even give you comfort.
 If you don’t, your child will fret more, become anxious and unsure.
 This is an insecure child, not a confident one.
 You have to deal with the adult problems and give them space to grow as a child.

 Routine doesn’t mean boring.
 Have things to look forward to.

 Let’s not confuse this with achievement.
 Learning is the process of creating a patchwork quilt that eventually cloaks your child offering them shelter, guidance and comfort.
 If they have knowledge they become self-sufficient.
 Knowledge empowers them to tackle challenges and make smart, informed decisions.

 Achievement does come into play as well, as they feel pleased with themselves and this boosts their sense of self-worth.
 But achievement on its own can be empty.
 We don’t want to over inflate their ego with pride.

 This factor may be less familiar to you in this context.
 It goes hand-in-hand with learning and stability.

 For example, do not let your child watch a 15-rated film if they are not 15.
 This is erratic, unfounded behaviour that will confuse them.
 THey will find it more difficult to discern right from wrong.
 We need to build them up slowly.
 They first have to be able to understand the messages of films for kids in their age group.
 They will not understand the subtleties of the humour designed for an older audience.
 They will not be able to process any disturbing messages in the same way as a young adult can.